nickgiegerich/mountain-peak-bagger-api/README.md

 # Peak Bagger API Application

-This a simple Django Rest Framework application that is the backend for the Peak Bagger UI.
+This is a simple Django Rest Framework application that is the backend for the Peak Bagger UI.

 An overview of functionality below:
 * Register new users